 At Sterlingbuild we offer a made to measure service on a number of our most popular flat roof window designs, including roof lanterns and flat glass rooflights.
 Bespoke options are also available on our entire range of casement windows and doors, both aluminium and uPVC.

 Made to measure windows, doors and rooflights can be ordered by either sending us the size and spec you require via a bespoke form or by calling one of our expert sales team.

-Before telling us what you need, you will need to carry out the correct measurements to ensure your new bespoke roof lantern or rooflight fits perfectly in your roof.
-It is essential that you make sure your measurements are accurate before completing your purchase.
+Before letting us know what you need, you will need to carry out precise measurements to ensure your new bespoke roof lantern or bifold door fits perfectly.
+It is essential that you make sure your measurements are as accurate as can be before completing your purchase.